aleshaleksey/fansys23/09-races.md

   - A template may only grant +2 to the same stat ONCE per template level.
 - Speed increase to climb, walk, or swim speed by 5ft.
   - A single template level can increase climb, walk or swim speeds by no more than 15ft.
+- Increase flight endurance by 1 hour (up to the limit of 4 hours).
 - Remove the "ageing" necessity.
 - Gain one of the following senses: "Keen senses: Smell", "Keen senses: Hearing".